 After becoming a special education teacher, she married John McCain in 1980.
 She then became closely involved with her husband's political career, and today she has close ties with various charity organizations.
 In addition, Cindy is the mother of well-known talk show host Meghan McCain.

-Early Life: Cindy Lou McCain was born on May 20th of 1954 in Phoenix, Arizona.
+Cindy Lou Hensley was born on May 20th of 1954 in Phoenix, Arizona.
 Raised by Hensley & Co. founder James Hensley and Marguerite Hensley as an only child, Cindy grew up in an extremely affluent family.
 After graduating from high school, Cindy attended the University of Southern California, graduating with a Bachelor of Arts in education by 1976.
 She then continued her studies and obtained a Master of Arts degree in special education by 1978.
 Although she was offered a role in the family business, she declined and spent a year working as a special education teacher in Avondale, Arizona.

-Marriage to John McCain: One year later, Hensley met John McCain at a military reception in Hawaii.
+One year later, Hensley met John McCain at a military reception in Hawaii.
 Although John was already married, he soon ended his marriage and married Cindy in 1980.
 Hensley notably signed a prenuptial agreement that kept her own finances within her control, and the pair filed separate tax returns.
 Although John didn't get any money from his new wife, he most certainly benefited from her connections as he worked his way up the political ladder.
 She then provided him with loans to fund his various campaigns.

-Substance Abuse: In 1989, Cindy became addicted to Percocet and Vicodin.
+In 1989, Cindy became addicted to Percocet and Vicodin.
 She developed the opioid addiction after receiving spinal surgery.
 The stress she felt after the operation was compounded by the political scandals her husband was dealing with at the time.
 At one point, she was taking 20 pills per day, and her physician was writing illegal prescriptions for her.
 Her family later had to stage an intervention to help her get clean, and she was plagued with accusations of being a drug addict for many years – especially during her husband's various campaigns.

-Real Estate: In 2018, it was reported that Cindy McCain had purchased a $2.8-million home in Phoenix, Arizona.
+In 2018, it was reported that Cindy McCain had purchased a $2.8-million home in Phoenix, Arizona.
 Her new home spans 5,000 square feet and features five bedrooms, marble floors, and a large backyard.

 This was far from her first real estate investment in Phoenix, and she sold another home in the area about a decade prior.
 Back in 2008, she and her late husband sold a 14,500-square-foot mansion nearby for $3.2 million.
 This property sat on 2 acres of land.